 We promote relief for caregivers and relatives with digital offers.

-We Intermediaries, and we support politics with our registry data in their supply planning.
+We as intermediaries support politics with our registry data in their supply planning.

 We raise awareness in society about dementia.

-To optimize dementia care, especially in home settings, innovative solutions are needed.
-Digitization offers one possibility.
-Digital technologies have the significant advantage of being available at all times, regardless of time budget and the number of service providers.
-This means they can complement and expand medical and nursing services, particularly in structurally weak rural regions.
-The healthcare research project digiDEM Bavaria is an example of a digital research and care approach for dementia.
+Innovative solutions are needed to optimise dementia care, especially in home settings.
+Digitisation is one such possibility.
+Digital technologies have the significant advantage of being available at all times, regardless of budget constraints or the number of service providers.
+This means they can complement and expand medical and nursing services, particularly in rural areas with poor infrastructure.
+The digiDEM Bavaria healthcare research project is an example of a digital research and care approach for dementia.

-The „digiDEM Bayern“ project consists of three pillars: Firstly, a dementia registry will be established to research the course of the disease and the care situation of those affected and their relatives.
-Secondly, digital support services will be developed and provided, and dementia screenings will be offered for prevention and early detection.
+The 'digiDEM Bayern' project has three main pillars: Firstly, a dementia registry will be set up to study the progression of the disease and the care situation of those affected and their families.
+Secondly, digital support services will be developed and made available.
+Thirdly dementia screenings for prevention and early detection.

 Setting up a dementia registry:

-The insights gained from the evaluations of the dementia registry are intended to help improve the living conditions of people with dementia and their relatives and caregivers throughout Bavaria.
+The aim of evaluating the dementia registry is to improve the living conditions of people with dementia, as well as their relatives and carers, throughout Bavaria.

-Take a look at selected research findings as an informative graphic
+Take a look at selected research findings in our fact sheet:

-The graphics can be found collected as a PDF here Link.
+The fact sheet can be downloaded as a PDF file here.
+Link.

-The research project digiDEM Bavaria is a collaboration of:
+The research project digiDEM Bayern is a collaboration of:

 Prof. Dr. med.